LineageOS/lineage_wiki/pages/fastboot_adb_setup.md

 fi
 ```
 4. Log out and back in.
 5. You may also need to set up udev rules: see [this repository](https://github.com/M0Rf30/android-udev-rules#installation) for more info.
+The udev rules are also available using: `apt-get install android-sdk-platform-tools-common`.

 ## Setting up `adb`